Kvnyu/pathology-report/README.md

 ## Context

-This implementation does not use a database, opting instead to read from the `diagnostic_groups.csv` file on fetches.
+This implementation does not use a database, opting instead to read from the `diagnostic_groups.csv` and `conditions.csv` file on fetches.
 It also uses NextJS API routes as a backend, therefore the only setup required is for NextJS.

 When designing the UI, I took some time to ask a doctor what features they would find useful on this application, and what kinds of data they would like to see. 🧑‍⚕️